 Bishoftu is a town located in the East Shewa Zone, and sits at an elevation of 1,920 meters.

-Formally known as ‘Debre Zeyit’ or the mount of Olives, the town was renamed in the late 1990’s.
+Formerly known as ‘Debre Zeyit’ or the Mount of Olives, the town was renamed in the late 1990s.

 The five lakes